-Direct evidence on effects of screening vs. no screening remains very limited.
-Diagnosis of GDM using more inclusive criteria likely identifies additional women at increased risk of adverse maternal and neonatal/fetal outcomes.
-Although evidence suggests that one-step screening using more inclusive criteria may be associated with better outcomes vs. standard (two-step) criteria, large ongoing trials will provide more evidence.
-Screening tests are reasonably accurate for identifying women who do not need to proceed to a diagnostic test as part of a two-step strategy, but at this time are likely not sufficient to diagnose GDM.
+Direct evidence on effects of screening versus no screening remains very limited.
+Screening tests are reasonably accurate for identifying women who do not need to proceed to a diagnostic test as part of a two-step strategy, but at this time are likely inadequate to diagnose GDM.
 Treatment for GDM at or after 24 weeks' gestation, in women primarily diagnosed using two-step diagnostic approaches, is associated with improvement in some maternal and several fetal/neonatal outcomes, without risk for severe harms.
-Research is needed to determine effects of GDM management on the long-term outcomes in the mother and child, and to clarify effects of screening and treatment of GDM in early pregnancy.
+Diagnosis of GDM using more inclusive criteria likely identifies additional women at increased risk of adverse maternal and neonatal/fetal outcomes, but evidence does not indicate there is any short-term benefit from one- versus two-step screening.
+Research is needed to determine effects of GDM management on the long-term outcomes in the mother and child, to clarify effects of screening and treatment of GDM in early pregnancy and to determine if risk-based tools combined with glycemic measures are better predictors of GDM and treatment-responsive outcomes.